Benefits of Microdosing MDMA: What Does the Science Say?

 What drug interactions should be avoided when considering MDMA microdosing?

 MDMA interacts dangerously with many psychoactive drugs beyond SSRIs.
-Combining with substance abuse medications, blood thinners, or stimulants increases adverse effects.
-Even small amounts can cause serious interactions with antidepressants, leading to potentially life-threatening complications requiring medical supervision.
+Combining it with certain medications, including some substance-use treatments, blood thinners, or stimulants, can increase adverse effects.
+Even small amounts can cause serious interactions with antidepressants, leading to potentially life-threatening complications, which is one reason self-medicating with MDMA is strongly discouraged and any consideration of its use must involve careful medical supervision in regulated contexts.

 How long do the acute effects of microdose MDMA last compared to therapeutic doses?